 When you think about how we have listened to music over the decades, there has been a battling dichotomy around making the music we love more accessible and bringing with it a level of quality we never knew could be achieved.
 Since 2002, Sonos has been reinventing how we listen to music, bringing accessibility and high-fidelity audio together is a line of products that transform homes into the moods and experiences that match, enhance and compliment our life.
 Through visuals created using KeyShot, they explore early concepts, coordinate with teams and deliver sales, marketing and production imagery throughout the entire product lifecycle.
-We talk with Stefan Reichert, Industrial Designer at Sonos, about the design process, the culture at Sonos and how they used KeyShot for their latest innovation in sound, the Sonos Play:5 wireless speaker.
+Here, we talk with Sonos about the design process, their culture, and how they use KeyShot for the latest innovations in sound.

 Modeling software used: Siemens NX

 What is involved in the design process at Sonos?

 Our process is experience led, so we start with insights into the lives of our customers to understand what they value.
 This doesn’t mean we just ask customers what to make because we need to be looking forward into the world where our products will live, but everything that we do begins with an understanding of the end experience we want to add to people’s lives.

 We have seen through objective measurement that music improves people’s lives and when they own Sonos they listen to more music, so we begin by asking what a new product can do to further that cause.
 We seek to end the silent home.
 We believe in making as few products as possible rather than as many as possible so the process begins with careful questioning of what a new product adds to the home audio experience.
 We look at technology as a tool.
 Once we know what experience we want to create then we identify what tools (technologies) are needed to achieve it.